MahamudM90/expanding-cards/README.md

 # expanding-cards
-This is a Basic Level wExpanding-card Website.
+This is a Basic Level WeExpanding-card Website.